Approved Premises (APs)

 Approved Premises are premises approved under Section 13 of the Offender Management Act 2007.
 The term currently applies to over 100 premises, providing over 2000 bed spaces, managed either by the Probation Service nationally or by independent organisations.
 Currently the independent sector provide around 10% of the overall Approved Premises Estate.

 Approved Premises cater for men and women separately in single sex provision.
-There are a relatively small number of "women only" Approved premises throughout the country.
-50% of these are provided and managed by the independent approved premises sector, of which the eleven that are associates of NAPA can be found on the 'IAPs' page
+There are a relatively small number of "women only" Approved premises throughout the country - over 50% of these are provided and managed by the independent approved premises sector.
+All of the independent APs (IAPs) that are associates of NAPA can be found on the 'IAPs' page

 Referrals to Approved Premises must be made via the national Probation Service